 I haven’t had Nutella since I was a student traveling in Europe decades ago with a EuroRail pass, sleeping in youth hostels.
-Back then we used to eat the chocolate stuff for breakfast.
-These days, I find the real thing a little too sweet for my taste.
-So I was happy to see Amy’s Scattergood’s Homemade Nutella recipe in the Los Angeles Times –what a great idea!
-And the perfect starting point for a version of my own.
+Back then we used to eat this incredible chocolate spread for breakfast.
+Because I now find the real thing way too sweet for my taste, I’ve created my own healthy homemade Nutella.

-- Roast the hazelnuts at 350° for 8-10 minutes until they darken a bit and smell fragrant
+- Roast hazelnuts at 350°F for 8-10 minutes until they turn golden and smell fragrant

-- Transfer the hazelnuts to a towel and rub off the skins if you can (I didn’t have a lot of luck with this)
+- Transfer hazelnuts to a towel and rub skins off

-- In a food processor, grind the hazelnuts to a smooth butter, about 5 minutes, scraping the sides as needed
+- In a food processor, grind hazelnuts 5 minutes until a smooth butter, scrape sides as needed

-- Add the cacao, agave, vanilla, oil and salt and process until well blended, about a minute
+- Add cacao, honey, vanilla, oil, and salt and process until well blended, about a minute

-- Store in a glass mason jar in the refrigerator
+- Store in a one quart mason jar in refrigerator

 - Bring to room temperature prior to serving